Best German City Names: 200+ Historic & Imaginary Ideas

 Tegernsee

-A former Benedictine monastery on pristine Alpine waters, transformed into a royal Bavarian retreat and brewery
+A former Benedictine monastery on Alpine waters, later a royal Bavarian retreat and brewery

 Linderhof

-Named for Ludwig II's smallest but most intimate palace, hidden in a remote valley with French baroque gardens
+Named for Ludwig II's smallest palace, set in a remote valley with French baroque gardens

 Ettal

-Dominated by its domed Benedictine abbey church, a baroque masterpiece where monks still craft herbal liqueurs
+Known for its domed Benedictine abbey church, where monks still craft herbal liqueurs

 Gmund am Tegernsee